TheDomcio/WonderfulPolishLanguage/README.md

 - Thank you **Polish education system** for the fact that I did not have to buy tickets for the circus so often, because I had it at my fingertips.

-- Thank you **szew** for helping with grammar proofreading [of this list] and for suggestions for extending the list with various elements.
-(She also helped with chasing away unnecessary butterflies - pleonasms and etc.).
+- Thank you **szew** for helping with grammar proofreading [of this list] and for few suggestions for extending the list with various elements (She also helped with chasing away unnecessary butterflies - pleonasms and etc.).

 ## My others projects (Moje inne projekty)